 In the curb: These are homes on the bend of a curb.
 They can be great lots but you need to pay attention to traffic flow.
 You don’t want to always be nervous pulling out of your driveway.
 Some of these are inverted pie shaped lots which often have larger backyards.

 Funky: These might seem like a deal, but they are usually discounted for a reason.
 They have an irregular shape, a view of the side of the neighbor’s house, are steep, or something else undesirable.
 Be very wary of these because when it comes time to sell, it might take a special buyer and/or a special price to sell one of these.

-If you can afford it and it is not overvalued, most experts would agree it is a good idea to purchase a premium home site.
+If you can afford it and it is not overvalued, most experts would agree it is a good idea to purchase a premium home site when purchasing real estate in Clayton GA.
 It can be a view of anything; mountains, the ocean, a lake, river, a pond, or one that backup to preserve.
 Almost anything is better than a view of the neighbors.
 Future buyers will appreciate this added benefit as they always have.
 The added monthly cost should be minimal and will pay you back dividends when it comes time to sell.

 If you would like assistance evaluating the cost and benefits of prospective home sites, please contact us.